pingidentity/pingdirectory-go-client/configurationapi/docs/AddBackupRecurringTaskRequest.md

 ### NewAddBackupRecurringTaskRequest

-`func NewAddBackupRecurringTaskRequest(taskName string, schemas []EnumbackupRecurringTaskSchemaUrn, backupDirectory string, ) *AddBackupRecurringTaskRequest`
+`func NewAddBackupRecurringTaskRequest(taskName string, schemas []EnumbackupRecurringTaskSchemaUrn, ) *AddBackupRecurringTaskRequest`

 NewAddBackupRecurringTaskRequest instantiates a new AddBackupRecurringTaskRequest object This constructor will assign default values to properties that have it defined,